angular/components/src/lib/datepicker/datepicker.md

 <md-datepicker startView="year" [startAt]="startDate"></md-datepicker>
 ```

-### Preventing selection of specific dates
+### Date validation
-There are two ways to restrict the dates available for selection in the datepicker.
-The first is by
+There are three properties that add date validation to the datepicker input.
+The first two are the
-using the `min` and `max` properties of the input.
-This will disable all dates on the calendar
+`min` and `max` properties.
+In addition to enforcing validation on the input, these properties will
-before or after the respective given dates.
-It will also prevent the user from advancing the
+disable all dates on the calendar popup before or after the respective values and prevent the user
-calendar past the `month` or `year` (depending on current view) containing the `min` or `max` date.
+from advancing the calendar past the `month` or `year` (depending on current view) containing the
+`min` or `max` date.

-The second way to restrict selection is using the `dateFilter` property of `md-datepicker`.
-The
+The second way to add date validation is using the `mdDatepickerFilter` property of the datepicker
-`dateFilter` property accepts a function of `<D> => boolean` (where `<D>` is the date type used by
+input.
+This property accepts a function of `<D> => boolean` (where `<D>` is the date type used by
 the datepicker, see section on
 [choosing a date implementation](#choosing-a-date-implementation-and-date-format-settings)).
-A result of `true` indicates that the date is selectable and a result of `false` indicates that it
+A result of `true` indicates that the date is valid and a result of `false` indicates that it is
+not.
+Again this will also disable the dates on the calendar that are invalid.
+However, one important
-is not.
-One important difference between using `dateFilter` vs using `min` or `max` is that
+difference between using `mdDatepickerFilter` vs using `min` or `max` is that filtering out all
-filtering out all dates before a certain point, will not prevent the user from advancing the
+dates before or after a certain point, will not prevent the user from advancing the calendar past
-calendar past that point.
+that point.

 ```ts
 myFilter = (d: Date) => d.getFullYear() > 2005